Back to Blog

 Rejection has a way of making us forget everything we have ever done right.

-In my lowest moments, I realized I was only focusing on what didn’t work completely ignoring what had worked.
-The students I had mentored, the lives I had impacted, the efforts that had made a difference none of that disappeared just because one opportunity didn’t work out.
+The students I had mentored, the lives I had impacted, the efforts that had made a difference, none of that disappeared just because one opportunity did not work out.

 So I made a conscious effort to revisit my past wins.